This article contains some best practice for hosting Live Streams on The Ambassador Platform.

 Over the last couple of years, there has been a shift in digital connections via online events becoming far more common and are an expected way of interacting now.
 This blog post by HubSpot is definitely worth a read for some powerful statistics on the success of webinars in recent years.
 One example cited is that '76% of marketers say that webinars help them reach more leads, 75% say it extends brand reach, 69% say it helps scale marketing efforts, and 49% say that it helps them reach targeted accounts'.

-So, how can you incorporate some Live Events into your work on TAP and connect with more prospects?
+So, how can you incorporate some Live Streams into your work on The Ambassador Platform and connect with more prospects?

 Involve your ambassadors

-Give your ambassadors a literal voice and get them on your Live Events as speakers.
-The primary reason prospects will be landing on your TAP Feed is to connect with your ambassadors anyway - why not help enhance these connections by giving your ambassadors a platform (quite literally!) to speak about their experiences?
+Give your ambassadors a literal voice and get them on your Live Streams as speakers.
+The primary reason prospects will be landing on your feed is to connect with your ambassadors anyway - why not help enhance these connections by giving your ambassadors a platform (quite literally!) to speak about their experiences?

 Think about your audience